slack-samples/deno-welcome-bot/README.md

 ### `/datastores`

-[Datastores](https://api.slack.com/future/datastores) are used to store and retrieve data related to your application.
-Required scopes to use datastores include `datastores:write` and `datastores:read`.
+[Datastores](https://api.slack.com/future/datastores) can securely store and retrieve data for your application.
+Required scopes to use datastores include `datastore:write` and `datastore:read`.

 ## Resources